 Hitler really really cared about a lot of things.
 He was passionate.
 He was dedicated.
 And he was effective.

-Hitler was also a horrible human being.
-No one to be glorified or emulated.
+Don’t get me wrong, Hitler was a horrible human being.
+Obviously, no one to be glorified or emulated.

-But you can’t deny he cared about Germany.
+And that’s my point, because you can’t deny he cared about his cause with religious zeal.
 His passion for righting the wrongs done to Germany led him down a path which caused millions of deaths.
-Hitler was dedicated to making Germany the ruling power of the earth because he was so god-damn sure in himself, the Aryan people, and their divine destiny.
+Hitler was dedicated to making Germany the ruling power of the earth because he was so sure of himself, the Aryan people, and their divine destiny.

 And that’s why Hitler comes out when people get emotional.
-They accuse someone–or a political party, or a movement–of being like Hitler because they care.
-They really freakin’ care about the point they are trying to get across.
+Anyone who accuses someone–or a political party, or a movement–of being Hitler-like because really cares.
+They really freakin’ care about whatever point they are trying to make.
 They are passionate about their beliefs and dedicated to their cause.

 And I’m not saying they are necessarily wrong.
-Maybe they are right to be so passionate.
+Maybe they are right to be so passionate about an important cause.
 Maybe they see the truth and are just so frustrated and bitter that they can’t help but lash out.

-But for every one of those, I guarantee there are a hundred little Hitlers.
-They’ll never have the opportunity to be as effective as Hitler, thank god, but they would reach such evil heights if they could.
+A lot of tiny tyrants will never have the opportunity to be as effective as Hitler, thank god, but they would reach such evil heights if they could.
 And they would do it in the name of their righteous cause that they care so deeply about.

 But you can’t tell the difference.
 So the solution is simple, don’t join a side, don’t evangelize a cause, just stop caring.